Judge Jerome Simandle tosses civil rights cases against crime boss and his allies.

 One constant in the investigation’s findings is that no matter how many referrals prosecutors received across the U.S. they consistently declined more than 90 percent of them.

 The number has remained steady even as the number of smartphones, able to record law enforcement officers abusing civil rights by photo or video, in civilian hands has risen.

 For all other non civil crimes, prosecutors rejected only about 23 percent of complaints, the paper found.

 This content was originally published by teleSUR.

 This entry was posted in Daily Digest, National and tagged Civil Rights Complaints, Department of Justice, law enforcement, Police.
 Bookmark the permalink

 This reviewer shared experience and wants this business to read this review and look into the issue (if any).
-The author is overall dissatisfied with Jerome B Simandle and uploaded a picture.
-Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.
+This person is overall dissatisfied with Jerome B Simandle and uploaded a picture.
+Reviewer wants customer support to reach our to him or her ASAP for further discussion of this matter.

 Also, you can continue reading comments about Jerome B Simandle.

-Check out the best and the worst companies in Government and Politics category for more informed decision or compare Jerome B Simandle to other companies on our site.
+Check out the best and the worst companies in Governmental Organizations and Politics category for more informed decision or compare Jerome B Simandle to other companies on our site.